speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/monitor.md

 *t{breakpoint} [options]* | This is the same as the `breakpoint` command in its various forms, except that the breakpoint is temporary: it will trigger once and once only, and then be removed.

 <br>
 Addresses can be specified in one of two forms: either an absolute addresses, specifed by an integer in the range 0x0000 to 0xFFFF or as a 'source:page:offset' combination, which refers to a location offset bytes into the memory bank page, independent of where that bank is currently paged into memory.
 RAM and ROM pages are indicated, respectively, by 'RAM' and 'ROM' sources (e.g. offset 0x1234 in ROM 1 is specified as `ROM:1:0x1234`).
-Other available sources are: 'Betadisk', '"Didaktik 80 RAM"', '"Didaktik 80 ROM"', '"DISCiPLE RAM"', '"DISCiPLE ROM"', '"DivIDE EPROM"', '"DivIDE RAM"', 'If1', 'If2', '"Multiface RAM"', '"Multiface ROM"', '"Opus RAM"', '"Opus ROM"', 'PlusD RAM', 'PlusD ROM', 'SpeccyBoot', 'Spectranet', '"Timex Dock"', '"Timex EXROM"', 'ZXATASP' and 'ZXCF'.
+Other available sources are: 'Betadisk', '"Didaktik 80 RAM"', '"Didaktik 80 ROM"', '"DISCiPLE RAM"', '"DISCiPLE ROM"', '"DivIDE EPROM"', '"DivIDE RAM"', '"DivMMC EPROM"', '"DivMMC RAM"', 'If1', 'If2', '"Multiface RAM"', '"Multiface ROM"', '"Opus RAM"', '"Opus ROM"', 'PlusD RAM', 'PlusD ROM', 'SpeccyBoot', 'Spectranet', '"Timex Dock"', '"Timex EXROM"', 'ZXATASP' and 'ZXCF'.

 Please, note that spaces in memory sources should be escaped, e.g.,`break Didaktik\ 80\ ROM:0:0x1234`.
 The 48K machines are treated as having a permanent mapping of page 5 at 0x4000, page 2 at 0x8000 and page 0 at 0xC000; the 16K Spectrum is treated as having page 5 at 0x4000 and no page at 0x8000 and 0xC000.